 Keir Starmer also backed the principle of proportional representation more widely, saying Labour must address the need for electoral reform ‘at every level’.

-There is significant support for change across the party – with over 800 members signing an STV Open Letter backing the move ahead of the decision.
-Preferential voting is already used to select Labour candidates and to elect the party’s leader.
+There is significant support for change across the party – with over 800 members signing an STV Open Letter backing the move ahead of the last meeting.
+Preferential voting is already used to select Labour candidates and to elect the party’s leader, so this is a simple adjustment to bring the party’s own elections into harmony with each other.

-The run-up to Tuesday’s NEC meeting saw figures across the party back the move to preferential voting, including leading left-wing figures like Clive Lewis MP, academic Jeremy Gilbert as well as Momentum activists.
-The campaign is being led by Fair Internal Labour Elections (FILE).
+The run-up to Tuesday’s NEC meeting saw figures across the party back the move to preferential voting, from leading left-wing figures like Clive Lewis MP, to MPs on the party’s ‘soft left’ like Alex Sobel.
+The campaign is being led by Fair Internal Labour Elections (FILE) and Open Labour.

 FILE note that in the recent NEC by-elections, over 45% of members voted for candidates from the various Labour left slates but, due to ‘vote splitting’ under the block voting system, the left won zero seats.